 Charge Interruption Recovery

 This rating metric is a bit challenging to apply to small battery packs with integrated panels, like the 15,000.
-To attempt to use this battery pack as you would a traditional solar charger would result in frustration, as a 2W panel doesn't have the same charging capabilities as the X-Dragon 40W.
+To attempt to use this battery pack as you would, a traditional solar charger would result in frustration, as a 2W panel doesn't have the same charging capabilities as a 40W panel.
 We found it best to trickle charge the 15,000 via the power of the sun, when we were able to leave it out for hours.
 When taking this approach, charge interruption isn't an issue because your device will always be getting power from the battery itself, which is, in turn, getting refilled from the sun.
-The same can holds for the Qi 10,000mAh and the RavPower 25,000mAh.

-The manufacturer recommends over 75 hours of sun exposure to charge this 15,000mAh battery.
+The manufacturer recommends over 75 hours of sun exposure to charge this battery.
 This information is good to keep in mind when considering the Renogy, as solar is more of a back-up method of charging.
-We found it best to fully charge the battery at home and then rely on solar power to trickle charge our devices when out and about.
+We found it best to charge the battery at home fully and then rely on solar power to trickle charge our devices when out and about.
 That said, the Renogy does charge quite fast, and it charged up our Google Pixel 3 phone from 0% to 23% in 30 minutes; we also got five full charges out of the Renogy before draining the battery.
-Compared to the Qi 10,000, which charged the same phone only 18% in the same amount of time, the Renogy performed better in this metric.

 Multiple Device Charging Speed

 We were impressed with the durability and construction of the Renogy.
-The hard plastics used in the construction of this battery seem to be a little bit less durable than the soft silicone that encases the Qi and the RavPower battery packs.
+The hard plastics used in the construction seem to be a little bit less durable than the battery packs that are encased in soft silicone.
 That said, we had no issues when it came to the durability of this panel, even when leaving it in the sun for hours.

 Weight and Portability

 It is in this metric that the 15,000 stands out against its competitors.
 Weighing in at 9.5 ounces, the Renogy is the lightest of the three battery pack/solar chargers in this review.
-The Qi weighs 10.6 ounces and the RavPower weighs a whopping 19 ounces.
-Though the RavPower is a more powerful battery, we found it to be too clunky and heavy to want to carry with us.
-The Renogy combines excellent output power with a lightweight, sleek profile.
-These facts make it our go-to for a battery pack with an integrated solar panel.
+It combines excellent output power with a lightweight, sleek profile, making it our go-to for a battery pack with an integrated solar panel.

-Its simple design, charging ability, and low overall weight makes the Renogy 15,000 our go-to for a small, portable battery/panel combination.
-The Renogy kept our devices charged on train rides and in the airport.
-Like the other battery pack/panels in this review, it takes a significant amount of time (over 5 hours) to see any increase in battery level using only the solar panels, but it is effective to trickle charge devices with the panel in the sun.
+Its simple design, charging ability, and low overall weight makes the Renogy 15,000 our go-to for a small, portable battery/panel combination, as it kept our devices charged on train rides and in the airport.
+Like the other battery pack/panels in this review, it takes a significant amount of time (over five hours) to see any increase in battery level using only the solar panels, but it is effective to trickle charge devices with the panel in the sun.
 It is also reasonably priced and durable, making it a good purchase overall.